All you need to know about summer storage for undergraduate students

 |Baker House||Burton Conner||East Campus||Maseeh Hall||MacGregor House||McCormick Hall||New House||Next House||Randon Hall||Simmons Hall|

 *Policies for in-house storage were developed by the house government.
-Please see your house manager or house storage captain for policies regarding storage in your residence hall.
+Please see your house operations manager or house storage captain for policies regarding storage in your residence hall.

 Proof of Insurance

 Residents storing belongings in-house must provide proof of insurance to the Housing & Residential Services before their belongings can be stored.

 - Check with your parent/guardian to determine if their current renter/homeowner insurance policy will cover items stored on campus.

 - If you would like to purchase renters' insurance, MIT's Office of Insurance has recommended College Student Insurance (now Arthur J. Gallagher & Co.).
 For an annual fee, the policy covers: